greglook/clj-cbor/README.md

   values are promoted to single-precision (32-bit) as the JVM does not have native support for them.
 There is currently no support for writing half-precision floats.
+- CBOR does not have a type for bare characters, so they will be converted to single-character strings when written.

 ## License